brianhill11/PPG_QI/README.md

 For additional details, please see [Imputation of the continuous arterial line blood pressure waveform from non-invasive measurements using deep learning](https://www.nature.com/articles/s41598-021-94913-y).

+## Applying the trained model to new data

+For an example of how to load the model weights and generate predictions on new PPG waveform data, see [filter_existing_files.py](filter_existing_files.py).

 ## Generating input data

 ## Loading data into Label Studio